oracle/truffleruby/doc/contributor/svm.md

 * It has lower peak performance, as the GC is simpler and some optimisations such as compressed ordinary object pointers (OOPS) are not yet available.
-* You can't use Java interopability.
+* You can't use Java interoperability.
 * You can't use standard Java tools like VisualVM.

 So the SVM version may not be appropriate for all uses.